 Your tummy will feel sore after surgery, and you should expect to see some bruising and swelling for a few weeks following your procedure.
 We will provide you with pain relief during your hospital stay and also advise on managing any discomfort when you return home.

 It can take up to six weeks to make a full recovery from your tummy tuck, but this does vary between individuals.
-After surgery, you will be fitted with a tight-fitting support garment to help with the healing process – it is important that you wear this and follow the aftercare advice given to you.
-When the garment is removed you should be able to see your results, though it may take a few more months for your tummy to settle completely and for final results to be seen.
+It may take a few more months for the final results to be seen.

 Recovery time varies from person to person.
-We usually advise you to take between 2-3 weeks off work, depending on the physical requirements of your job.
+We usually advise you to take between 2-3 weeks off work, depending on how physically demanding your job is.

 There will be some visible scarring following surgery which is usually across the lower abdomen – most people find that this can be hidden by underwear.
 Overtime, scarring will fade, however it can take up to a year after surgery before you can see the final appearance of your scar.